MicrosoftDocs/dynamics365smb-docs/financials/LocalFunctionality/Mexico/tax-identification-types-for-mexico.md

  Cédula de identification fiscal con clave única de registro de población \(CURP\)
  This tax identification type can only be applied to people.
 A CURP number is 18 characters.

- When you create a new customer or vendor in ADD INCLUDE<!--[!INCLUDE[navnow](../../includes/navnow_md.md)]-->, you specify whether the customer or vendor is a company or a person, and then you specify the tax identification type.
+ When you create a new customer or vendor in [!INCLUDE[d365fin](../../includes/d365fin_md.md)], you specify whether the customer or vendor is a company or a person, and then you specify the tax identification type.
 The tax identification type and the tax identification number are included in any reports that reference tax information about a customer or vendor.

 ## See Also
  [Mexico Local Functionality](../mexico-local-functionality.md)